CSCI-4448-5448-OOAD/project-4-arcane-victoriabockman-vernonwalker/README.md

 Adventurer moving is still randomized for connected rooms.
 User does not have control over which room they enter when they choose to move.

-Therefore, getting back to the starting room is a random chance?
+Therefore, getting back to the starting room is a random chance.

+Factory Pattern was used over Abstract Factory for Creatures and Adventurers.